luau-lang/site/_pages/typecheck.md

 ## Type functions (yet to be released)

 Type functions refer to functions that operate on types rather than values.
 They allow types to be manipulated and transformed, enabling the computation of new types based on existing ones.
-In Luau, type functions can be defined with the following syntax:
+Type functions can be defined with the following syntax:
 ```lua
 type function f(...)
     -- implementation of the type function